ar-visions/silver/README.md

 # primitives are inlay by default, but one can inlay class so long as we are ok with copying trivially or by method
 # public members can be reflected by map: members [ object ]

-this is still a comment... the double # does that
+this is still a comment... the double

 # every object is alloc'd and ref-counted except for non-inlay (bool ... i8 -> i64, f32 -> f64, inlaid structs etc)
 #